-Aircraft exceeding night noise limit will be subject to a surcharge, currently a full runway charge (up to £4000), unless exempt for a specified reason.
-The limit changed from 87 dB(A) to 85 dB(A) for departures only on 1^{st} February 2012 in line with the new Night Flying Policy.
+Aircraft exceeding night noise limit will be subject to a surcharge, currently a full runway charge unless exempt for a specified reason.
+The limit is for departures that exceed 85 dB(A).
+As outlined above this will change to 83 dB(A) if the proposed night flying policy is accepted by SMBC.

-During 2015-16 there was one violation of the Night Flying Policy and the details are shown in Table 7.
+During 2016-17 there were no violations of the Night Flying Policy.